 Well.
 It turned out that the more I rolled up my sleeves and ‘had a go’, the more productive and, consequently, happier I became.
 And it was catching.
 People seemed to buy into the philosophy and adopted the sentiment for themselves.
 Emails and messages came telling me of the marathons that were being run, the cakes that were being decorated.
 My Instagram followers were particularly supportive and this, in turn, lead to the launch of the She Can & She Does Facebook page.
 The page’s mandate is to filter feelgood stories and news of female accomplishment with its sister group being an arena for women to share everything from advice on tax returns to motivational memes.
 It’s the absolute product of women building up other women, and me noticing that such a platform didn’t really exist – unless you’re in the mum gang.

-But just as I was told that my pursuits were inspiring others to get busy and stop putting stuff off, I found myself being inspired by the achievements of others.
+But just as I was told that my daily pursuits were inspiring others to get busy and stop putting stuff off, I found myself being inspired by the achievements of others around me.
 That’s why I’ll be blogging a Q&A Case File with a different woman who personifies the phrase ‘She Can & She Does’ every month.

 It’s no coincidence that my web address nods to the Sports England campaign that claims to have got 1.6 million women exercising: I’ve had Missy Elliot’s Get Your Freak On ringing in my ears the whole time I’ve been writing this post.
 It’s like a call to arms; it gets the adrenaline pumping.
 I want to be the best person I can possibly be, and I want everyone else to get the bug.